 Health insurance web links for information on exchange scholar insurance programs:

 When the scholar has finalized his/her arrival date, please have him/her call the UCIE Office to schedule an appointment.
 It is best to inform the UCIE well in advance, so a proper arrival package and orientation can be arranged for the scholar.
-Scholars are required to check in at UCIE within 15 days of the start date of their program.
+Scholars are required to check in at UCIE within 15 days of the start date of their program as outlined in form DS-2019.
 The university is required by law to report scholars who fail to check in and failure to do so could result in the termination of their program, so this check-in is VERY important.

 All visiting scholars who will be on the University's payroll must have a social security number.
 Since a visiting scholar must have such a number to get on the WSU payroll, there may be a delay in payment to your visitor.
 In order to be issued a number, the scholar must present his/her passport and immigration documents to the Social Security Administration officials at 220 W. 2nd Street, Dayton, Ohio.
 Maps and applications are available in the UCIE office.
 Due to new immigration regulations, it can take up to six weeks to get a social security card.
 It is very important for all employing departments and divisions to alert scholars that WSU will not be able to pay them until they show evidence that they have applied for the social security card.
 All scholars should be advised to bring "start up money" to bridge this gap.